ctkjose/Tools-Nova-Extension/README.md

-# Version 1.2.1 #

-Addressing issue in Nova 10.5/6 where parsing symbols during save would cause script to timeout.

 # Tools #

 This extension adds a sidebar to the [Nova](https://panic.com/nova) editor with a couple of Tools to help you make your day better!.